cfware/babel-plugin-bundled-import-meta/README.md

 			"mappings": {
 				"node_modules": "/assets"
 			},
-			"cwd": "html"
+			"bundleDir": "html"
 		}]
 	]
 }
 ```

-This example will assume that `html/` will be served at the root `/` URL with
+This example will assume that `html/` will directly contain the bundled JavaScript.
 `node_modules/` served from `/assets`.
 Any use of `import.meta` outside these
 two folders will throw an exception.

-### cwd
+### bundleDir

-If no mappings match it is assumed that `cwd` is mapped to the root `/` URL.
+If no mappings match it is assumed that `bundleDir` is served from the same directory
+as the output bundle.
+In the example where bundleDir is set to `html` it is assumed
+that assets in `html/components` will be published in `./components` relative to the
+bundled JavaScript.

 Default `process.cwd()`.

 ### mappings

 This maps source paths to server URL's.
 Key's represent local source paths, values
 represent base URL which would be used for the unbundled build.
+Value URL's can be
+relative or absolute.
+Relative URL's will be resolved at runtime using the bundle
+URL as the base URL.

 Default `{}`.

 ### importStyle